Vaccine solutions to expand protection against a global threat

 Although influenza vaccination is routine in much of the industrialized world, barriers to affordability and availability often make current influenza vaccines inaccessible in the developing world.
 Alternative vaccine strategies are needed that can break down these barriers and bring effective protection to underserved populations.
 To this end, PATH is advancing the development of promising new influenza vaccines that can be accessible, affordable, and available to people in low-resource countries during influenza outbreaks.

 Specifically, we are accelerating the development of new live attenuated influenza vaccines that have the potential to be affordable, highly effective, and viable options for children in these settings.
 We are also supporting early-stage research on innovative influenza vaccines capable of providing broad coverage across influenza strains.
 Furthermore, we are conducting clinical studies in low-resource countries designed to inform future influenza vaccine development efforts and public health decisions on influenza vaccine use in the developing world.

-Support for emerging-country vaccine manufacturers
+Support for affordable vaccine production

 - Advancing New Technologies Against a Global Threat fact sheet

 - Expanding Vaccine Solutions Against Influenza fact sheet

 - Increasing Vaccine Supply to Protect Against Influenza fact sheet

 - World Health Organization’s Global Pandemic Influenza Action Plan to Increase Vaccine Supply web page